 BBC.
 The discussion was broadcast from a studio in a former Oxford

 Street bargain basement.

 In accordance with his anarchist political beliefs, Read insisted in To Hell with Culture (1941) that "cultural institutions imposed on the masses are so much dead weight—to hell with such culture."
 Nevertheless, it did not prevent him fromsuggesting that there should be official war poets.
 After the war Read cofounded with Roland Penrose and Eduardo Paolozzi the Institute for Contemporary Arts (ICA) in London.
 Its aim was to down barriers between different artistic disciplines, to serve as "an adult play-centre" and "a source of vitality and daring experiment".

 "The modern work of art, as I have said, is a symbol.
 The symbol, by its nature, is only intelligible to the initiated (though it may still appeal mysteriously to the uninitiated, so long as they allow it to enter their unconscious).
 The people can only understand the image, and even this they distrust in its eidetic purity, for even their vision is conventional.
 It does not seem that the contradiction which exists between the aristocratic function of art and the democratic structure of modern society can ever be resolved.
 But both may wear the cloak of humanism, the one for shelter, the other for display.
 The sensitive artist knows that a bitter wind is blowing." (from The Philosophy of Modern Art, 1952)

-which was a disappointment for his leftist friends.
-Read was one of the earliest to practice
+When Read abandoned his earlier adherence to Marxist socialism in Poetry and Anarchism (1938), it was a deep disappointment for his leftist friends.
+Read was one of the first writers to practice

 psychoanalytical criticism.
 In Collected Essays in Literary Criticism (1938) he saw depth